 Cardano most certainly has made Charles Hoskinson a millionaire.
 Supposedly, his wealth is somewhere between $500-$600 million, according to Market Realist.

 Hoskinson even considers himself a billionaire.
 Stating in an article by The New Yorker:

 “I’m basically a billionaire.
 At this point, I couldn’t care less about those six months of my life with Ethereum”.

 It’s highly suggested that when he refers to himself as a ‘billionaire’, he likely means the value of the ADA tokens he has.

-Interestingly, though Bitcoin is the largest coin in terms of market cap, ADA has been outperforming Bitcoin in the past months.
+Interestingly, though Bitcoin is the largest coin in terms of market cap, ADA has been outperforming Bitcoin at the beginning of last year.
 Cardano grew by more than 720% in the first few months of 2021!

 The general bullish trend now makes leading coins like ADA a profitable investment as well.

 Most forecasts agree that ADA will continue to increase amidst the bullish momentum in the crypto sector.